xingshulicc/Citrus-Diseases-Description/README.md

 Citrus Leafminer

 Symptoms and Impact:
 They mine the leaves of their host plant.
 The mine consists of a long epidermal corridor with a well-marked central frass line.
-The mine is mostly lower-surface, but sometimes upper-surface, and rarely on the rind of the developing fruit. citrus leafminer creates openings that allow for entry of citrus bacterial canker into the tree resulting in infection.
+The mine is mostly lower-surface, but sometimes upper-surface, and rarely on the rind of the developing fruit.
+Citrus leafminer creates openings that allow for entry of citrus bacterial canker into the tree resulting in infection.

 Sooty mold